Corporate social responsibility: Supply chain

 In the 21st century, corporate social responsibility in the supply chain has attracted attention from businesses and stakeholders.
 A corporation's supply chain is the process by which several organizations, including suppliers, customers, and logistics providers, work together to provide a value package of products and services to the end-user, who is the customer.

 Corporate social irresponsibility in the supply chain has greatly affected the reputation of companies, leading to many costs to solve the problems.
 For instance, incidents like the 2013 Savar building collapse, which killed over 1000 people, pushed companies to consider the impacts of their operations on society and the environment.
-On the other hand, the horsemeat scandal of 2013 in Europe affected many food retailers, including Tesco, the largest retailer in the United Kingdom, leading to the dismissal of the supplier.
+The horsemeat scandal of 2013 in Europe affected many food retailers, including Tesco, the largest retailer in the United Kingdom, leading to the dismissal of the supplier.
 Corporate social irresponsibility from suppliers and retailers has greatly affected the stakeholders who lost trust in the affected business entities.
 Although sometimes it is not directly undertaken by the companies, they become accountable to the stakeholders.
 These surrounding issues have prompted supply chain management to consider the corporate social responsibility context.
 Wieland and Handfield (2013) suggested that companies must include social responsibility in their reviews of component quality.
 They highlighted the use of technology to improve visibility across the supply chain.